Koudougou, Burkina Faso - Things to Do in Koudougou

 Top Things to Do in Koudougou

-Booking Tip: Visit early morning (7-10 AM) for the best selection and cooler temperatures.
-Bring small denomination CFA francs for purchases and expect to negotiate prices.
-Guided market tours can be arranged through local hotels for 5,000-10,000 CFA francs.
+Booking Tip: No booking needed - arrive early morning (7-9 AM) for the best selection and cooler temperatures.
+Bring small denomination CFA francs for purchases and expect to negotiate prices, especially for crafts and textiles.

 Getting There